Rishuraj-021/Inheritance-and-Error-Handling/README.md

 # Inheritance
 ## Aim:

-To study and implement the concepts of Inheritance and Error Handling in C++.
+To study and implement the concept of Inheritance in C++ and understand how one class can acquire the properties and functionalities of another class to promote code reusability and extensibility.

 ## Theory:
-### 🔹 Inheritance

-Inheritance is one of the fundamental features of Object-Oriented Programming (OOP).

-It allows a class (called the derived class) to acquire the properties and behaviors (data members and member functions) of another class (called the base class).

-The main advantage is reusability: code written once in a base class can be reused in derived classes.

-Inheritance also supports the concept of hierarchy and helps implement polymorphism.

-Types of Inheritance in C++:

-Single Inheritance – One base class and one derived class.

-Multiple Inheritance – A derived class inherits from more than one base class.

-Multilevel Inheritance – A class is derived from another derived class (grandparent → parent → child).

-Hierarchical Inheritance – Multiple classes are derived from a single base class.

-Hybrid Inheritance – A combination of more than one type of inheritance.

-#### Advantages:

-Promotes code reusability.

-Provides a natural way to model real-world relationships.

-Makes code easier to extend and maintain.

-### 🔹 Error Handling

-Errors are unexpected situations that may occur during the execution of a program (like division by zero, invalid input, file not found, etc.).

-In C++, errors can be handled using the exception handling mechanism (try, catch, throw).

-This ensures that instead of a program crashing on error, it can handle the error gracefully and continue execution.

-Keywords used in Error Handling:

-try → Defines a block of code to be tested for errors.

-throw → Used to signal (raise) an exception when an error occurs.

-catch → Defines a block of code to handle the exception.

-#### Advantages:

-Prevents program from abnormal termination.

-Provides a structured way to handle runtime errors.

-Increases the robustness and reliability of software.

-## Algorithm:

-Start the program.

-For Inheritance:

-Define a base class with data members and member functions.

-Define a derived class that inherits from the base class.

-Use inheritance (single, multiple, or multilevel) to demonstrate reusability.

-Access base class members through derived class objects.

-#### For Error Handling:

-Identify operations that may generate runtime errors (e.g., division by zero, invalid input).

-Place such operations inside a try block.

-Use throw to raise an exception if an error occurs.

-Handle the exception using a catch block.

-Display the results of inheritance and error handling.

-Stop the program.
+Inheritance is one of the core features of Object-Oriented Programming (OOP) in C++.
+It allows a new class (called the derived class) to acquire the properties (data members) and behaviors (member functions) of an existing class (called the base class).

+This promotes code reusability, extensibility, and establishes a hierarchical relationship between classes.

+Key Concepts

+Base Class (Parent/Superclass): The class whose features are inherited.

+Derived Class (Child/Subclass): The class that inherits the features of the base class.

+Access Specifiers in Inheritance:

+Public Inheritance: Public members → remain public, Protected → remain protected, Private not inherited.

+Protected Inheritance: Public & Protected of base → become protected in derived.

+Private Inheritance: Public & Protected of base → become private in derived.

+### Types of Inheritance:

+Single Inheritance – One base class, one derived class.

+Multiple Inheritance – One derived class inherits from multiple base classes.

+Multilevel Inheritance – A derived class becomes a base class for another class.

+Hierarchical Inheritance – Multiple derived classes inherit from one base class.

+Hybrid Inheritance – Combination of two or more types of inheritance.

+### Advantages of Inheritance:

+Promotes code reusability by using existing code in new classes.

+Reduces redundancy and saves development time.

+Improves program organization using hierarchical structures.

+Supports the concept of polymorphism.

+Disadvantages of Inheritance

+Increases program complexity in deep inheritance hierarchies.

+May introduce dependency between base and derived classes.

+Improper use may lead to confusion in large programs.

+Examples of Inheritance Use

+Creating specialized classes from a general class (e.g., Vehicle → Car, Bike).

+GUI frameworks (base window class extended into buttons, text boxes, etc.).

+File handling, exception handling, and reusable libraries.

+## Algorithm :

+Start.

+Define the base class with data members and member functions.

+Define the derived class using syntax:

+class Derived : access-specifier Base

+The derived class can access the properties and functions of the base class (according to access specifier).

+Create an object of the derived class.

+Access base and derived class members using this object.

+Stop.

 ## Conclusion:

-From this experiment, we conclude that:

-Inheritance allows a class to reuse the properties and functions of another class, supporting the concept of code reusability, extensibility, and hierarchy.

-Error Handling using try, catch, and throw makes programs more reliable and prevents abnormal termination during runtime errors.

-Both inheritance and error handling are powerful features of C++ that make programs robust, efficient, and maintainable.
+Inheritance in C++ is a key OOP principle that allows one class to reuse the features of another, thereby reducing redundancy and promoting modularity.
+It supports extensibility, scalability, and polymorphism.
+While inheritance makes programs more organized and manageable, it should be used carefully to avoid complexity and tight coupling.
+Mastering inheritance is essential for understanding advanced OOP concepts such as polymorphism, virtual functions, and abstract classes.